DSEBench: A Test Collection for Explainable Dataset Search with Examples: Construction of DSEBench

-\textbf{Results.} Table~\ref{tab:relevance-distribution} presents the distribution of dataset-level judgments decided by the annotators.
-More than two thirds~(68.19\%) of the candidate datasets are irrelevant to the query, and more than half~(52.47\%) are dissimilar to the target datasets.
+\textbf{Results.} Table~\ref{tab:relevance-distribution} presents the distribution of the judgments made at the dataset level.
+As shown in the upper half of the table, more than two thirds~(68.19\%) of the candidate datasets are irrelevant to the query and more than half~(52.47\%) are dissimilar to the target datasets.
 The highly relevant and similar datasets account for~9.94\% and~14.16\%, respectively.